kammradt/tutorial-express-mongodb/README.md

 })
 ```
 > 1. We are first saving a new object in our Database named `saved`.
 Lets imagine that after some time, the users wants to delete it.
 Then, we will do the code below 2.
 > 2. We will call the method `findByIdAndDelete(id)` and this method will delete the object and also return a copy of it.
 (But the object is deleted!!!
-It is just a copy to display a last information of it)
+It is just a copy to display a last information of it).
 > 3. If we try to find the object that we just deleted by it's `ID`, it will return a `null`, because it was previously deleted.

 ## Creating the basic API file